Today's students are tomorrow's leaders and environmental stewards. This notion is a driving force in AWF’s mission.

 Our remote research facility

-AWF’s remote field station is located on the eastern shore of Baranof Island in the heart of Southeast Alaska’s Tongass National Forest.
+During the spring/summer research season, AWF’s field team is housed at our remote field station on Baranof Island in the heart of Southeast Alaska’s Tongass National Forest.
 The surrounding waters are rich with wildlife and home to one of the largest humpback whale feeding aggregations in the Northern Hemisphere.
 There are no roads leading here; our team arrives by boat or float plane.
 The field station itself provides housing, lab space and cutting-edge research equipment.
 As well, it is home to our research vessels and large-whale disentanglement equipment - everything that AWF's team needs to tackle the region's important conservation issues.
-Learn more (link to where we work page)

 “My summer working with the AWF is definitely one of my most treasured experiences, full of amazing scenery, wildlife and people”.